-The ability of investors to evaluate the approach to governance is important.
-Reporting should cover the application of the Principles in the context of the particular circumstances of the company and how the board has set the company's purpose and strategy, met objectives and achieved outcomes through the decisions it has taken.
+Reporting should cover the application of the Principles in the context of the particular circumstances of the company, including how the board has set the company's purpose and strategy, met objectives, and achieved outcomes through the decisions it has taken.

-It is important to report meaningfully when discussing the application of the Principles and to avoid boilerplate reporting.
+It is important to report meaningfully when discussing the application of the Principles and to avoid boiler-plate reporting.
 The focus should be on how these have been applied, articulating what action has been taken and the resulting outcomes.
-High-quality reporting will include signposting and cross-referencing to those parts of the annual report that describe how the Principles have been applied.
+High-quality reporting will include signposting and cross-referencing to relevant parts of the annual report.
 This will help investors with their evaluation of company practices.

-The effective application of the Principles should be supported by high-quality reporting on the Provisions.
-These operate on a 'comply or explain' basis and companies should avoid a 'tick-box approach'.
-An alternative to complying with a Provision may be justified in particular circumstances based on a range of factors, including the size, complexity, history and ownership structure of a company.
-Explanations should set out the background, provide a clear rationale for the action the company is taking, and explain the impact that the action has had.
+The Listing Rules also require companies to set out their reasons for non-compliance with a Code Provision.
+Companies may depart from the Code for a number of reasons, for example the size, complexity, history and ownership structure of a company.
+Explanations should set out the background, provide a clear rationale for the action the company is taking and explain the impact that the action has had.
 Where a departure from a Provision is intended to be limited in time, the explanation should indicate when the company expects to conform to the Provision.
-Explanations are a positive opportunity to communicate, not an onerous obligation.
+Explanations should be a positive opportunity to communicate, not an onerous obligation.

-In line with their responsibilities under the UK Stewardship Code, investors should engage constructively and discuss with the company any departures from recommended practice.
+Investors should engage constructively and discuss with the company any departures from recommended practice.
 In their consideration of explanations, investors and their advisors should pay due regard to a company's individual circumstances.
 While they have every right to challenge explanations if they are unconvincing, these must not be evaluated in a mechanistic way.
 Investors and their advisors should also give companies sufficient time to respond to enquiries about corporate governance.

-Corporate governance reporting should also relate coherently to other parts of the annual report - particularly the Strategic Report and other complementary information - so that shareholders can effectively assess the quality of the company's governance arrangements, and the board's activities and contributions.
-This should include providing information that enables shareholders to assess how the directors have performed their duty under section 172 of the Companies Act 2006 (the Act) to promote the success of the company.
-Nothing in this Code overrides or is intended as an interpretation of the statutory statement of directors' duties in the Act.
+Corporate governance reporting should relate to other parts of the annual report and other complementary information, for example, a sustainability report, so that shareholders can effectively assess the quality of the company's governance arrangements and the board's activities and contributions.
+Where appropriate, cross referencing such information is beneficial to duplication within the annual report.